 Absence of Fairness

 Companies’ management can be very good to create competition among employees, sometimes without even knowing it.
-They reward some “talents” because of visible achievements they’ve accomplished, forgetting other employees who might bring quietly value to the company as well.
+They reward some “talents” because of visible achievements they’ve accomplished, forgetting other employees who might bring value more quietly.

 An example: some managers out there will compliment employees because “they stay late at work” or because “they did a wonderful job on the frontend’s save buttons”.
 They forget that:

 - Staying at work late doesn’t mean producing business value or even quality code; quite the contrary, in my experience.
-Overworking never brought quality.
+Overworking is not synonym of quality.

 - Knowledge workers are working by thinking and having ideas.
 This doesn’t necessarily happen behind a computer in an open office.